Skip to main content

 Easy, yet so powerful!
 41% of people register again!

-Post-Webinar : Identify priority account and automatically engage with them
+Post-Webinar: Identify priority accounts and automatically engage with them

-After reengaging absent people, you now must take care of people that attended.
-They are two categories of people :
+After re-engaging absent people, you now must take care of the people who attended.
+There are two categories of people :

-• Priority accounts : high value target, with which you absolutely want to exchange!
-Let’s invite them to a 45min follow-up call!
+• Priority accounts: high-value target, with which you want to exchange!
+Let’s invite them to a 45-minute follow-up call!

 Segmenting both accounts